 The Employee is responsible for ensuring that they have suitable telephone and broadband services where required, and for contacting their service provider in the event of any technical issues.

 The Company will not pay any additional household costs such as electricity, lighting, phone line / broadband, rent, mortgage etc. as homeworking arrangements are agreed as a mutual benefit.
-When an employee is working from home, journeys made to the normal office base will not be reimbursed.

 The Employee is totally responsible for ensuring occasional homeworking has no implications for their home insurance, mortgage / rent agreement, taxable benefits or any other such issues.